SUSE/susecloud-repocheck/README.md

 # susecloud-repocheck
-SUSECloud Update Infrastructure Check for Azure, AWS, GCP
+SUSECloud Update Infrastructure Check for Azure, AWS, GCP PAYG/On-demand Instances

-Two requirements:
+Three requirements:
 1. Run as root
 2. Only run on an instance that has repository issue (why else would you)